ahbarnett/fresnaq/README.md

 quadrature helper routines in ``util`` used in the tests and demos.
 One starshade description file is shipped in ``occulters``, along with some preliminary shadow results as PNGs.
+A movie sweeping wavelength is [here](https://users.flatironinstitute.org/~ahb/images/fres_sweep.mp4), which took only 30 s to compute.

 # example application to SISTER PSF basis